junxit/us-congress-bills-115/metadata.md

 - 2017-02-16 — Introduced in House
 - 2017-02-16 — Introduced in House
 - 2017-02-16 — Referred to the House Committee on Energy and Commerce.
+- 2017-02-17 — Referred to the Subcommittee on Energy.
+- 2017-06-07 — Committee Consideration and Mark-up Session Held.
+- 2017-06-07 — Ordered to be Reported by Unanimous Consent.
+- 2017-06-07 — Subcommittee on Energy Discharged.
+- 2017-06-12 — Considered under suspension of the rules. (consideration: CR H4827-4828)
+- 2017-06-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1109.
+- 2017-06-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-12 — Mr. Upton moved to suspend the rules and pass the bill.
+- 2017-06-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4827)
+- 2017-06-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4827)
+- 2017-06-12 — Placed on the Union Calendar, Calendar No. 112.
+- 2017-06-12 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+115-167.
+- 2017-06-12 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+115-167.